Optimal recruitment process: from search to hiring

 ---

-Phase 1: Precisely define the need and prepare the ground
+Phase 1: Define the need precisely and prepare the ground

-Before publishing any job offer, the preparation phase is crucial.
-A vague or incomplete job description is the first cause of high volumes of unqualified applications, unnecessarily extending timeframes.
+Before publishing any job posting, the preparation phase is decisive.
+A vague or incomplete job description is the primary cause of a high volume of unqualified applications, unnecessarily lengthening timelines.

 The job description must go beyond simple titles.
 It must include: